Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Results and Discussion

-Traditional MPC 2 demonstrates that relaxing the state ($\text{BESS SOC}$) constraints by the same initial relaxation parameter as in OA-SMPC 1 without any adaptation causes the violations to exceed the maximum allowable violation probability bound in closed-loop (blue line in Fig.~\ref{Year_Figure}(a)).
-The Traditional MPC 2 has lower total yearly electricity costs (due to lower NCDC and OPDC), than OA-SMPC 1 because the objective function in~\eqref{objective} penalizes peaks in grid import power ($u_2$) more than BESS dispatch power ($u_1$), resulting in prolonged aggressive dispatch of the BESS to serve the net load ($L-\text{PV}$).
-The aggressive BESS dispatch is more prolonged in Traditional MPC 2 than OA-SMPC 1 because the feasible BESS SOC range in Traditional MPC 2 is not adapted due to past violations, and the feasible state set continues being larger than OA-SMPC 1 throughout.
-The Traditional MPC 2 shows higher frequency of oscillation and magnitude of overshoot of $Y$ above $\alpha$ as compared to OA-SMPC 1, and additionally shows that $Y$ consistently remains above $2\alpha$ for the majority of the year.
-Thus, the Traditional MPC 2 is unable to fulfill the chance constraints and may significantly harm BESS life, resulting in 33 more yearly BESS cycles as compared to OA-SMPC 1.
-The analysis serves as a proof of concept that it is the adaptive relaxation rule in OA-SMPC 1 rather than the nature of uncertainties which ensure non-conservative chance constraint satisfaction in closed-loop in OA-SMPC 1.
+Traditional EMPC 2 demonstrates that relaxing the state ($\text{BESS SOC}$) constraints by the same initial relaxation parameter as in OA-SMPC without any adaptation causes the violations to exceed the maximum allowable violation probability bound in closed-loop (blue line in Fig.~\ref{Year_Figure}(a)).
+The Traditional EMPC 2 has lower total yearly electricity costs (due to lower NCDC and OPDC), than the OA-SMPC because the objective function in~\eqref{objective} penalizes peaks in grid import power ($u_2$) more than BESS dispatch power ($u_1$), resulting in prolonged aggressive dispatch of the BESS to serve the net load ($L-\text{PV}$).
+The aggressive BESS dispatch is more prolonged in Traditional EMPC 2 than OA-SMPC because the feasible BESS SOC range in Traditional EMPC 2 is not adapted due to past violations, and the feasible state set continues being larger than OA-SMPC throughout.
+The Traditional EMPC 2 shows higher frequency of oscillation and magnitude of overshoot of $Y$ above $\alpha$ as compared to OA-SMPC, and additionally shows that $Y$ consistently remains above $2\alpha$ for the majority of the year.
+Thus, the Traditional EMPC 2 is unable to fulfill the chance constraints and may significantly harm BESS life, resulting in $27.5$ more yearly BESS cycles as compared to OA-SMPC.
+The analysis serves as a proof of concept that it is the adaptive relaxation rule in OA-SMPC rather than the nature of uncertainties which ensure non-conservative chance constraint satisfaction in closed-loop in OA-SMPC.